-Sunshine on the water look so lovely, sunshine almost always makes me high.
+Sunshine on the water looks so lovely, sunshine almost always makes me high.

 All packed and set, we were waiting for our guide, Mr John to finally make the move.
-After our quick briefing for the day we started the walk.
-Destination for the day was Tonglu.
-We started immediately with steep climb through lush greenery of evergreen coniferous pine, fir, birch forests, bamboo glades and wonderful rock vegetation.
-Soon we forgot everything and started to focus on the the task on hand.
-The multiple openings which came on the way gave us the very much required breaks to enjoy the views as well !
+After our quick briefing for the day, we started the walk.
+The destination for the day was Tonglu.
+We started immediately with a steep climb through the lush greenery of evergreen coniferous pine, fir, birch forests, bamboo glades and wonderful rock vegetation.
+Soon we forgot everything and started to focus on the task at hand.
+The multiple openings which came on the way gave us the very much required breaks to enjoy the views as well!

-Soon we reach a Chitre - a big meadow marked by few prayer flags and a small tea stall.
+Soon we reach a Chitre - a big meadow marked by a few prayer flags and a small tea stall.
 After some break, we headed to Meghma.
-The walk standed upto its name - 'On the Clouds' as we walked through the mist to reach a place with beautiful Chortens ( Buddhist temples ) and a SSB camp.
-Its always a moment of pride when we see our National Flag furling high up !
+The walk stood up to its name - 'On the Clouds' as we walked through the mist to reach a place with beautiful Chortens ( Buddhist temples ) and an SSB camp.
+It's always a moment of pride when we see our National Flag furling high up!

 After a quick lunch at Meghma, we took time out and stepped into the small monastery, supposedly in Nepal.
-Since the main door was closed, there was nothing much to do other than pose for few pictures.
+Since the main door was closed, there was nothing much to do other than pose for a few pictures.
 After trekking through the meandering pathways, we reached Tonglu.
-To our luck we found heaps of snow in certain places and in the dousing sunlight the scene was a mesmerizing one.
-We moved to our tea house and settled our stuffs to get ready to for the next experience – Tongba – a local drink made from millet seeds mixed with hot water.
+To our luck, we found heaps of snow in certain places and in the dousing sunlight the scene was a mesmerizing one.
+We moved to our tea house and settled our stuff to get ready for the next experience – Tongba – a local drink made from millet seeds mixed with hot water.
 You drink it through a bamboo straw.
-Well it tastes like local wine!
+Well, it tastes like local wine!

 Oh my God !!
 I had just witnessed a glorious moonrise over the Himalayas !!